erachain/Erachain/ERA/z_START_EXAMPLES/readme-commands.txt

 Exapmle 1:  -datachainpath=rrr - make and use folder 'rrr' in folder of application Exapmle 2:  -datachainpath=\rrr - make and use folder 'rrr' in root folder of disk

--previewmaker=
-for UNIX use: "bash makePreview.bash" (for command line) or bash makePreview.bash (in startARGS.txt) for Windows use: makePreview.bat
-default: -
-for example in command line:
--previewmaker="bash makePreview.bash"
-or
--previewmaker=makePreview.bat
-for example in startARGS.txt:
-previewmaker=bash makePreview.bash
-or
-previewmaker=makePreview.bat

 **** Examples
 example for Windows:
 	>start "erachain" java -jar erachain.jar -pass=1 -seed=3:AXRJwqktmgNYVnpR5uYwBh5v6K6kFb2XH1KYjwDroKcy:1